 Shave mole removal is performed by shaving the mole from the surface of the skin.
 The wound is then cauterised to seal it and stop any bleeding.
 This procedure removes raised moles but it can also leave a few cells behind.
 It is relatively straightforward and painless and doesn’t require stitches.

 Your clinician will advise you which removal method is best for your mole during your consultation.

 As part of your assessment process for moles, we undertake skin dermoscopy, a type of skin microscope which allows us to differentiate between benign moles and skin cancers.
 If you are wanting to get a mole removed because you are afraid it may be cancerous, we can check before starting the procedure so you can make an informed decision about the removal.
 There is no obligation to have the procedure after the consultation is completed.

-Our clinicians can remove multiple moles in your appointment.
+Our plastic surgeon led team can remove multiple moles in your appointment.
 If you need longer than the booked appointment time we will assist you in booking a further appointment at a time convenient to you.

 The cost of multiple removals will be confirmed to you before the procedure so you can decide if you wish to proceed.
 There are no hidden fees for multiple mole removals.

 As a private healthcare provider, there is a consultancy and surgery fee, however, our prices are structured with your care in mind and our booking team and clinicians are dedicated to ensuring you don’t incur any unnecessary cost when arranging your procedure.